mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 I know that much of this is perception.
 If I could talk honestly with more people about this all, I suspect that I wouldn't feel like an outlier.

 And I also know that viewing sex as special doesn't make me some outmoded abstinence-only nutter.
-I know that sex-positivity is not about orgies or sleeping with hundreds of different partners a year, it's about unshackling sex so that people can explorer their sexual identity.
-And sure, for some people maybe that means orgies, but for a long time, all I could see was the flashy, promiscuous side things.
+I know that sex-positivity is not about orgies or sleeping with hundreds of different partners a year, it's about unshackling sex so that people can explore their sexual identity.
+And sure, for some people maybe that means orgies, but for a long time, all I could see was the flashy, promiscuous side of things.
 That left me struggling with how to reconcile the part of me that is interested in exploring interesting takes on sexuality with projects like *Sex Tapes*, and the part of me that deeply values real sex and secretly desires a rather boring partnership.

 The real kicker is that this struggle was almost entirely self-imposed.
 No one in what we might loosely term sex-positive discussions or situations has ever made me feel unwelcome or pressured me in any way.
 I pretty much did it all to myself (although perhaps with a little help from media).